PARA

 PARA decomposes this into three steps:

-3. 3D recovery.
-Given (u, v) and height, recover the 3D end-effector position via camera intrinsics.
+2. 3D recovery.
+Given (u, v, z), recover the 3D end-effector position via camera pose and intrinsics.

 Gripper open/close and rotation are predicted by indexing the feature map at the predicted pixel location.